-Currently, water quality monitoring in developing countries is mainly done by collecting a limited number of water samples and transporting them to laboratories.
-This leads to high costs per test and questionable data quality across the board.
+More than 40% of the world’s population face water scarcity and many are affected by contaminants like E. coli, fluoride, and arsenic.
+In many countries, water quality monitoring is done by collecting a limited number of water samples and transporting them to laboratories, leading to high costs and questionable data quality across the board.

-Gain clarity on the context and problem you are trying to solve, the priority parameters you need to test and the roles of the people involved.
+Gain clarity on the context and problem you are trying to solve, the water quality and water point data you need to generate insights, and the roles of the people involved.

-Choose from 29 parameters and a variety of testing methods to capture water quality data at scale using a smartphone connected to proven hardware.
+Choose from over 30 parameters and a variety of testing methods to capture water quality and water point functionality data at scale using a smartphone connected to proven hardware.

 partners testing water quality